ossf/scorecard/README.md

 Scorecard uses `httpcache` with <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#conditional-requests> for caching httpresponse.
 The default cache is in-memory.

+Some details on caching <https://github.com/ossf/scorecard/issues/80#issuecomment-782723182>

+#### Blob Cache

+Scorecard results can be cached into a blob for increasing throughput for subsequent runs.

+To use blob cache two env variables have to be set `USE_BLOB_CACHE=true` and `BLOB_URL=gs://scorecards-cache/`.

+The code uses <https://github.com/google/go-cloud> for blob caching.
+It is compatible with GCS,S3 and Azure blob.

 #### Disk Cache

 Scorecard results can be cached into a disk for increasing throughput for subsequent runs.